esphome/esphome-docs/components/wifi_now.rst

 ``wifi_now.retry``
 *****************

-An automation action to retry send a packet.
+An automation action retry sending a packet.

-**This action can only be used the on_fail branch of the send action**!
+**This action can only be used in the `on_fail` branch of the send action**!

 This action changes the flow of the automation back to the send action.

-if max. retrys is reached the next action is executed.
+If max retries is reached the next action is executed.

 Configuration Variables:

-- **max_retrys** (*optional*, unsigned integer, default 2): maximum
-  number of retrys to perform
+- **max_retries** (*optional*, unsigned integer, default 2): maximum number of retries to perform

 Example: